OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Database_ORM_System.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: The database system saves all your character information, items, guild data, and game progress permanently.
+It ensures that when you log out and back in, everything is exactly as you left it - your level, equipment, money, and achievements are all safely stored and quickly retrieved.

 The Database ORM System provides a sophisticated Object-Relational Mapping layer for OpenDAoC data persistence.
 It supports multiple database backends (MySQL, SQLite), automated table management, transaction handling, and asynchronous operations with comprehensive caching and performance optimizations.

 ## Core Architecture